KevinVanDerSchans/KevinVanDerSchans/readme.md

 <div align="center">

-     💻 Strong background in React, Redux, TypeScript, TailwindCSS and MongoDB.
+     💻 Strong background in React, Redux, React Native, TypeScript, TailwindCSS and Django

-     🌟 Clean code advocate, with special attention to aesthetics, maintainability and scalability.
+     🌟 Clean code advocate, with special attention to aesthetics, maintainability and scalability

-     🧠 Kaizen methodology: learning every day to be better than yesterday.
+     🧠 Kaizen methodology: learning every day to be better than yesterday

-     📈 Perfection, Efficient and Results-Driven.
+     📈 Perfection, Efficient and Results-Driven

-     🌍 Currently based in Málaga (Spain).
+     🌍 Based in Málaga (Spain)

 </div>